 If that's you, this is the most useful two hours you'll spend this quarter.

-It isn't about company size — a team of one and a team of fifty both belong here.
+It isn't about company size — any team, including a team of one, belongs here.
 It's about one thing: whether you actually want your business to run on a system.
 Here's the honest split.

 In two hours you'll have your foundation in place and a clear path for the rest.
 Most owners and operators get a strong start — and then the schedule wins.
 The system never quite gets finished, never quite gets tested across the team.